-They spent some time there together, but it mostly was used to store
+They spent some time there together, but it mostly was used to store their

-our employees in the publishing office, sprawled on the living room floor with books or
+in the publishing office, sprawled on the living room floor with books or

 puzzles or LEGO, playing with the cardboard boxes that our business accumulated

 seemingly non-stop, and, as they got older, with friends or volunteering

 and working in the neighborhood.

 This understanding that the whole world is a learning space that kids

-can explore with just a bit of help from us is, for many unschooling
+can explore with just a bit of help from us is, for many unschooling parents,

-But it is also one of the most important.
+also one of the most important.

 So enjoy those beautiful Pinterest pics and the blogs they link to.
+If

-tests, or grades.
 Trust your children’s curiosity and interest in exploring, and their own

 personal socialization comfort level, and they’ll create their own authentic

 learning spaces, communities, and projects.